 What we liked

-Ultra-low pricing: With promo pricing starting at less than $1/mo and even renewal rates remaining low, it’s tough to find a better deal on email hosting than Hostinger.
+Ultra-low pricing: With promo pricing starting at under $1/mo and even renewal rates staying low, it’s tough to find a better deal on email hosting than Hostinger.

 AI tools on tier two: Hostinger’s second-tier plan includes an entire suite of AI tools (and these are also included with the free 1-year email trial plan that comes with Hostinger’s web hosting).
 There’s an AI mailbox assistant, AI-powered email search, AI-driven email replies, and more.